-Under Murphy, Harvard has claimed Ivy titles in six of the last 12 and eight of the last 18 years.
-In those 18 seasons, starting with 2001, the Crimson has posted the fifth-highest winning percentage in all of NCAA Division I, trailing only Boise State, Ohio State, North Dakota State and Oklahoma.
+Under Murphy, Harvard has claimed Ivy titles in six of the last 13 and eight of the last 19 years.
+In those 19 seasons, starting with 2001, the Crimson has posted the fifth-highest winning percentage in all of NCAA Division I, trailing only Ohio State, Boise State, Oklahoma and LSU.
 During the 16-year stretch from 2001-16, Harvard earned at least seven wins each season, an Ivy League record.
 No other Ivy team has strung together seven such seasons in a row.

 Tim Murphy with his family (from left) Conor, Grace, Martha, and Molly.

-Since 1994, Harvard has had 123 first-team All-Ivy League selections, six Ivy Rookies of the Year, nine Ivy Players of the Year, nine first-team All-Americans and 25 players who have been drafted or signed professional contracts, including six-time Pro Bowl center Matt Birk ’98, quarterback Ryan Fitzpatrick ’05 and tight end Cameron Brate ‘14.
+Since 1994, Harvard has had 128 first-team All-Ivy League selections, seven Ivy Rookies of the Year, nine Ivy Players of the Year, nine first-team All-Americans and 25 players who have been drafted or signed professional contracts, including six-time Pro Bowl center Matt Birk ’98, four-time Pro Bowl fullback Kyle Juszczyk '13 and quarterback Ryan Fitzpatrick ’05.

 The Crimson had 10 or more All-Ivy honorees every season from 2000-2016, with program highs of 11 first-team picks and 20 total mentions in 2007 and 2015.